BloomTech-Labs/labs-team-home/frontend/FRONTEND_BUG_REPORT.md

 - Team Detail + inviting members broken; displays all info as null

-- Activity Timeline + inviting member to team does not record the Event - says "There is an event here but it was not recorded properly" on screen
+- Activity Timeline + inviting member to team does not record the Event - says "There is an event here but it was not recorded properly" on screen -- Fixed by Bondor on Sat 3/9

 - Settings + does not save when deselecting checkbox on "Receive Emails"

-- Subscribe/Unsubscribe on documents does not maintain state -- click subscribe and then it show unsubscribe, but if you click out and back in, it is not updated.
+- Subscribe/Unsubscribe on documents does not maintain state -- click subscribe and then it show unsubscribe, but if you click out and back in, it is not updated. -- Fixed by Bondor on Sat 3/9